binaryage/dirac/readme.md

 will be green instead of blue (see the screenshots above).

 Ok, now you can switch to Javascript Console in Dirac DevTools.
 Focus prompt field and press `PageUp` or `PageDown`.
 This will switch prompt from Javascript REPL to ClojureScript REPL.
+(Note you might need to refresh the page once to see custom formatters - DevTools do not render them first time for some reason).

 You should see a red message on a green background: `Dirac Agent is disconnected.
 Check your nREPL tunnel at ws://localhost:8231.`

 That's correct.
 Dirac REPL uses nREPL protocol, so we have to provide it with some nREPL server.
 Luckily enough leiningen offers nREPL server by simply running:

+    cd demo-workspace/cljs-devtools-sample
     lein repl

 After your nREPL starts your Dirac DevTools should eventually reconnect.
 Or close Dirac window and open it again if